 What is Indium And Where Do I Use It?

-- Indium is very abundant in host metals such as zinc, lead, tin, and copper.
+- Indium is a very soft, ductile and malleable silver metal.
+It is very abundant in host metals such as zinc, lead, tin and cooper.
 Host metals, in contrast to minor metals, are base metals spread across the globe.

 Where is Indium Produced?